About the Action Agenda

 Our Action Agenda’s specific, bottom-line objectives include:

-- enhancing efficiency and reducing costs; and
+- enhancing efficiency and reducing costs;

 - Action Agenda Development and Refinement, Monthly Webinars (May – September, 2020)